Professor Steele’s lab has also been involved in collaborative research related to malnutrition in people in long-term care settings.

 - Nursing scientists Susan Slaughter (University of Alberta), Christina Lengyel (University of Manitoba) and nutrition scientist Natalie Carrier (Moncton, New Brunswick).

-- A former doctoral student in the lab, Minn Yoon (University of Alberta), whose contribution will explore oral hygiene in long-term care, with a specific interest in the co-occurrence of poor oral care and dysphagia.
+- A former doctoral student in the lab, Minn Yoon (University of Alberta), whose contribution explored oral hygiene in long-term care.
 Colonization of the mouth with bacteria is known to be a risk for developing aspiration pneumonia.
 During the course of her Ph.D. studies, Minn Yoon was involved in the development of the RNAO’s best practice guidelines regarding oral care by nurses.